cosmiinn75/fitness-tracker-api/README.md

 - Use stateless Spring Security configuration
 - Validate access tokens through a custom JWT filter
 - Load database credentials and JWT secrets from environment variables
-- Restrict workouts and progress data to the authenticated owner
+- Restrict workouts, templates, goals, and progress data to their authenticated owner
+- Resolve the authenticated username through an injectable `CurrentUserProvider`
+- Return consistent authentication and authorization errors through `ProblemDetail`

 ### Exercise Definitions

 - Provide global `SYSTEM` exercise definitions available to every authenticated user
 - Allow each user to create private `CUSTOM` exercise definitions
-- Retrieve all accessible, non-archived exercises: global system exercises and the authenticated user's custom exercises
+- Retrieve all accessible, non-archived exercises
+- Combine global system exercises with the authenticated user's custom exercises
-- Retrieve one exercise definition only when it is globally available or owned by the authenticated user
+- Retrieve one exercise only when it is globally available or owned by the authenticated user
 - Update only custom exercises owned by the authenticated user
 - Archive custom exercises without deleting historical workout data
 - Prevent users from modifying or archiving global system exercises
-- Prevent duplicate custom names for the same user and names that conflict with a system exercise
+- Prevent duplicate custom names for the same user
+- Prevent custom names that conflict with a system exercise
-- Normalize exercise names by trimming whitespace, collapsing repeated spaces, and comparing names case-insensitively
+- Normalize names by trimming whitespace and collapsing repeated spaces
+- Compare normalized names case-insensitively
-- Return the exercise type and archive status in the API response
+- Return exercise type and archive status in API responses
+- Map exercise entities through a dedicated mapper
-- Supported muscle groups: `CHEST`, `BACK`, `ARMS`, `SHOULDERS`, `LEGS`, and `CORE`
+- Supported muscle groups:
+  - `CHEST`
+  - `BACK`
+  - `ARMS`
+  - `SHOULDERS`
+  - `LEGS`
+  - `CORE`

 ### Workout Management